MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 # [Identify the SQL Server database and instance names used by the data warehouse management server](#tab/SQLServerDB)

+Follow these steps to identify the SQL Server database and instance names used by the data warehouse management server:

 1. Sign in to the data warehouse management server as a user with administrative credentials.

 2. On the Windows desktop, select **Start**, and select **Run**.